s4k1b/Front-End-Developer-s-Guide/js_browser.md

   `js alert( document.body instanceof HTMLBodyElement ); // true alert( document.body instanceof HTMLElement ); // true alert( document.body instanceof Element ); // true alert( document.body instanceof Node ); // true alert( document.body instanceof EventTarget ); // true`
 - `nodeType` property provides old fashioned way to get the _type_ of a DOM node.
 It has a numeric value.
 - Given a node, we can read it's tag name by `nodeName` or `tagName` property.
-- The `innerHTML` property allowsw to get the HTML inside the element as a string.
+- The `innerHTML` property allows to get the HTML inside the element as a string.
 We can also modify it's one of the powerful ways to change a web page. - Beware: `innerHTML+=` does a full overwrite.
 We can append more HTML by using `elem.innerHTML+="something"`.
 But we should be careful in doing so, because it is not only addition but a full overwrite.
   `js elem.innerHTML += "..."; //is a shorter way to write: elem.innerHTML = elem.innerHTML + "...";`
 - The `outerHTML` property contains the full HTML of the element.
 That is `innerHTML` plus the HTML of the element itself. - Beware: unlike `innerHTML`, it does not perform a full overwriting of the HTML, instead it replaces it as a whole in the outer context.
 - The `innerHTML` property is only valid for element type nodes.
 The content of other nodes such as, text nodes and comment nodes, can be obtained by using `nodeValue` and `data` property.